Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Data-driven surrogates: Lyapunov stability

 \section{Data-driven surrogates: Lyapunov stability}

 In this part, we provide our first main result.
 We provide sufficient conditions that ensure transferability of stability results from the original dynamics to the data-driven surrogate and vice versa.
-To be more precise, we show that asymptotic stability of the dynamical system~\Cref{eq:dynamics}, certified by a Lyapunov function~$V$ with modulus of continuity~$\omega_V$, implies semi-global practical asymptotic stability of the kEDMD surrogate model given by \Cref{eq:dynamics:surrogate} and vice versa.
+To be more precise, we show that asymptotic stability of the dynamical system~\cref{eq:dynamics}, certified by a Lyapunov function~$V$ with modulus of continuity~$\omega_V$, implies semi-global practical asymptotic stability of the kEDMD surrogate model given by \cref{eq:dynamics:surrogate} and vice versa.
 Furthermore, under some compatibility assumptions on the Lyapunov function, semi-global asymptotic stability is even preserved for the unregularized surrogate, i.e., $\widehat{F}_\lambda$ with $\lambda = 0$.
+To keep the presentation technically simple(r), in the following we consider the unregularized data-driven surrogate dynamics